spacetelescope/slitlessutils/docs/background.rst

 For a Gaussian likelihood function, the pixel weight are given as the inverse of the uncertainties squared: :math:`w_{i,j}=U_{i,j}^{-2}`.
-However, many pixels are known to be bad for various reasons, which is encoded in the data-quality arrays (DQAs).
+However, many pixels are known to be bad for various reasons, which is encoded in the :term:`data-quality array` (DQA).
 Therefore, we including an additional binary weighting factor (:math:`d_{i,j}`) that is unity for pixels with no data-quality bits set.
 There are two additional effects that must be included to determine :math:`\alpha`.

 Object Masking